K4put23npu11i/backup_tool/README.md

 - create standalone exe
 - include in autostart of PC for partial backup only
 - delete "old" backups automatically
-- include ordering from small files/folder to big files/folders

 # Documentation